-We take safeguarding very seriously and as a measure of additional precaution and risk management we will arrange for a member of our team to view your ID documents.
+We take safeguarding very seriously and as a measure of additional precaution and risk management we will arrange for a member of our team to also view your ID documents as a secondary measure.

-This is just for individuals in the Designated Person role and, in most cases, will consist of a virtual meeting via video messaging so you will need your relevant ID documents to hand.
+This is just for individuals in the Designated Person role and, in most cases, will consist of a virtual meeting with a Local Groups team member via Skype or a WhatsApp video call so you will need your relevant ID documents to hand.